-- 1. What would you list among the established technologies that colleges and universities should all be using broadly today to support or enhance teaching, learning, or creative expression? - Ubiquitous networks not just wireless, but also high-speed networking, and especially high speed networking to rural areas, via power lines.
+Ac doption Horiz on Vote 12 Months 2-3 Years 4-5 Years 1.
+What would you list among the established technologies that colleges and universities should all be using broadly today to support or enhance teaching, learning, or creative expression?
+Ubiquitous networks - not just wireless, but also high-speed networking, and especially high speed networking to rural areas, via power lines.
 Since the current broadband system isn't serving everyone, community networks are emerging.
 Should we encourage people to think of the Internet as a utility that is necessary for education, commerce, and a productive life?
 (Diana Oblinger) Might push this further ahead in time.
-New Pew study finds broadband adoption nearing a plateau, after barely 1/2 of Americans signed on (Bryan Alexander) One research effort at Dartmouth on wireless: Center for Mobil Computing (Malcolm Brown) - Grid computing and e-Science the ability to easily move and share large data sets, and to put authentic data in the hands of students could be transformational.
+New Pew study finds broadband adoption nearing a plateau, after barely 1/2 of Americans signed on (Bryan Alexander) One research effort at Dartmouth on wireless: Center for Mobil Computing[#] (Malcolm Brown) XXXXXXXXX XXX XXXXX XXXX Grid Computing and eScience - the ability to easily move and share large data sets, and to put authentic data in the hands of students could be transformational.
 We are already seeing that happen with scientists.
 Why not extend it to learners?
-(Diana Oblinger) - RSS Has done much to foster individual expression but we are only beginning to tap it for learning (Diana Oblinger) Also, syndication of more then text content (images, audio, video) and tech to mix feeds from multiple sources into something new (Alan Levine) - video production and sharing this has become much easier, and is already exfoliating into numerous delivery mechanisms (DVD, vlogging, OurMedia) (Bryan Alexander) - audio production and sharing see video preceding.
-Think of connections with other technologies, such as syndication (podcasting) and mobile devices (Bryan Alexander) - Torrent technology putting it to educational use?
-(Alan Levine) See also IP issues, below (Bryan Alexander) - net documents shared writing environments, documents that live on the network, not the desktop e.g. wikis or web apps like WriteBoard Writely, SyncroEdit (Alan Levine) - web applications web-based software see examples above under net documents plus ThinkFree or project planning tools like Basecamp, BackPack (Alan Levine) - web standard content creation tools It's time to stop making content not up to modern web standards that can be used on multiple devices, address accessibility (Alan Levine) Does this include microcontent?
-(Bryan Alexander) - Narrowcasting e.g screencasting audio recording captured over screen action; to do more than just explain how to use software, but to deliver advanced concepts (Alan Levine) Along with podcasting and vodcasting, and now appeasting and no doubt other types of 'object' casting to come.
-(Nick Noakes) - folksonomic tools del.icio.us and Flickr among others are more than mature enough for use in academic environments.
+(Diana Oblinger) XXXXXX XXXX X RSS - Has done much to foster individual expression - but we are only beginning to tap it for learning (Diana Oblinger) - Also, syndication of more then text content (images, audio, video) and tech to mix feeds from multiple sources into something new (Alan Levine) XXXXXXXXX XXXXX XXXXX XXXXXX s Adoption Horizon Vote 12 Months 2-3 Years 4-5 Years video production and sharing - this has become much easier, and is already exfoliating into numerous delivery mechanisms (DVD, vlogging, OurMedia) (Bryan Alexander) xxxxx XXX xx audio production and sharing - see video preceding.
+Think of connections with other technologies, such as syndication (podcasting) and mobile devices (Bryan Alexander) XXXXX XXXXX Torrent technology putting it to educational use?
+(Alan Levine) See also IP issues, below (Bryan Alexander) net documents shared writing environments, documents that live on the network, not the desktop e.g. wikis or web apps like WriteBoard Writely, SyncroEdit (Alan Levine) xxxxxxx XXX XXXX web applications web-based software see examples above under net documents plus ThinkFree[®] or project planning tools like Basecamp[®], BackPack[®] (Alan Levine) X X web standard content creation tools It's time to stop making content not up to modern web standards that can be used on multiple devices, address accessibility (Alan Levine) Does this include microcontent?
+(Bryan Alexander) Narrowcasting e.g screencasting audio recording captured over screen action; to do more than just explain how to use software, but to deliver advanced concepts (Alan Levine) Along with podcasting and vodcasting, and now appcasting and no doubt other types of 'object' casting to come.
+(Nick Noakes) xxxxxxxx x x XXXX XX folksonomic tools del.icio.us and Flickr - among others - are more than mature enough for use in academic environments.
 The possibilities for new ways of sharing, aggregating, and organizing information are endless.
-(Ruben Puentedura) e.g. Scuttle open source social bookmark tool...
-I am a fan of the technologies but not convinces these are anywhere near acceptance on campuses (Alan Levine) - Wikis like this (excellent) one for the Horizon Project (Jean Paul) - Multimedia Aggregators some examples are FireANT, DTV, iPodder, iPodderX (etc), Attensa (links into FireFox and IE and resides within Outlook) (Nick Noakes)
+(Ruben Puentedura) e.g. Scuttle open source social bookmark tool I am a fan of the technologies but not convinces these are anywhere near acceptance on campuses (Alan Levine) xxxxxxxx x XXXXX